-In my normal delivery routine, these changes don't impact me that much.
-When I'm not doing these crazy experiments, I generally don't accept longer distance deliveries.
+These changes in my regular delivery routine don't impact me that much.
+When I'm not doing these crazy experiments, I generally don't accept longer-distance deliveries.
 They take more time and cost more money to complete.

 Longer deliveries have to pay extremely well to be worth taking.
-Especially when you consider that taking one often means you end up out of your delivery zone.
-Either you have to end your dash and start a new dash in that zone, or you have to make a return trip.
+Especially considering that taking one often means you end up out of your delivery zone.
+Either you have to end your dash and start a new Dash in that zone, or you have to make a return trip.

 All of my numbers above only include miles related to the delivery.
-There were several times that I had to make return trips that were not added into these numbers.
+Several times, I had to make return trips that were not added to these numbers.

-In other words, the overall profit was even worse than what these numbers say.
+In other words, the overall profit was even worse than these numbers.

-To avoid being hurt by the pay cut on these longer distance trips, you may have to accept fewer of them.
+You may have to accept fewer of them to avoid being hurt by the pay cut on these longer-distance trips.
 Pay more attention to the overall time it will take and the cost of deliveries, and less attention to the dollar amount.